Adair Turner FRS

-Lord Turner has been Chair of the Institute for New Economic Thinking since 2015 and Chair of the Energy Transitions Commission since January 2016.
-He is also currently the Chair of the European subsidiary board of Chubb, the world’s largest property and casualty insurer and is a non executive director of Prudential plc,a major global life insurer.
-He is the author of Between Debt and the Devel - Money, Credit and Fixing Global Finance (Princeton 2015) which has now been published in English, Chinese, Japanese, French and Portuguese, and will soon also be translated into Korean.
+Lord Turner chaired the Institute for New Economic Thinking from 2015 to 2018 where he remains a Senior Fellow.
+Currently, he chairs the Energy Transitions Commission, holds the chairmanship of Chubb Europe, the world’s largest property and casualty insurer and is a non executive director of Prudential plc,.
+He is the author of Between Debt and the Devel - Money, Credit and Fixing Global Finance (Princeton 2015) which has been translated into several languages.

 From September 2008 until 2013, Lord Turner chaired the UK’s Financial Services Authority, and played a leading role in the post crisis redesign of global banking and shadow banking regulation as Chairman of the International Financial Stability Board’s major policy committee.
 He was also during that time Chair of the UK Climate Change Committee, which is charged with ensuring that the UK achieves an 80% reduction in green house gas emissions by 2050.

 Lord Turner’s career has spanned business, public policy and academia.